Search And Seizure | Constitutional Rights You Need To Know

 Free Consultations On Your Rights

-Lawyer Jeffrey Kippa serves clients from his Appleton, Wisconsin, office and over the phone.
-Clients have his cellphone number and can call when emergencies arise.
-Schedule a free, confidential consultation to learn how he can help protect your rights.
-Call 920-944-3352 or use the simple online form to set up an appointment.
+Lawyer Jeffrey Kippa’s criminal defense team serve clients from their Appleton, Wisconsin, office and over the phone.
+Clients have their attorney’s cellphone number and can call when emergencies arise.
+Schedule a free, confidential consultation to learn how they can help protect your rights.
+Call 920-733-1100 or use the simple online form to set up an appointment.